Azure/aimtool/README.md

 ```

 # BizTalk Migrator at-a-glance
+IMPORTANT: This repository was opened publicly on October 26 - the chocolatey package may take a day or two to become available on the chocolatey site.

 This repository contains the core CLI implementation for the BizTalk Migrator.

 The BizTalk Migrator is a command-line tool that helps migrate BizTalk applications to Azure Integration Services (AIS).